All comparisonsNote-taking apps

 Cryptee

-Google Keep fails first because notes cannot be encrypted end-to-end before being stored online.
+Google Keep fails first because it breaks when notes cannot be encrypted end-to-end before being stored online.

 Verdict